code-google-com/oyprojectmanager/docs/source/configure.rst

 .. confval:: shot_number_padding

-   The amount of padding applied to the :class:`~oyProjectManager.core.models.Shot` number while generating the Shot code, the default value is 3 and for non standard shot numbers (like "46AB-4-B") use 0 or 1 to prevent your shot number padded with zeros::
+   The amount of padding applied to the :class:`~oyProjectManager.models.shot.Shot` number while generating the Shot code, the default value is 3 and for non standard shot numbers (like "46AB-4-B") use 0 or 1 to prevent your shot number padded with zeros::